google/real-time-intelligence-workshop/RealTimePrediction/realtime-intelligence-main/README.md

  This script creates data for testing, training and validation of the model.

-  a.
-In the Google Cloud Console menu, navigate to Dataflow > Jobs
+  - In the Google Cloud Console menu, navigate to Dataflow > Jobs

-  b.
-Click on traindata job to review the job graph
+  - Click on traindata job to review the job graph

-  c.
-Wait for the job to run and succeed - will take about 20 minutes
+  - Wait for the job to run and succeed - will take about 20 minutes

 Sample Image of Dataflow Jobs - Note: traindata is a batch job